Saemaeul-ho: Notable accidents

-'Three-times-in-a-row' accident
+Three consecutive fatal collision accidents

 On May 1, 2002, Saemaeul-ho #162, from Yeosu (now Yeosu Expo), to Seoul through the Jeolla Line, Honam Line and Gyeongbu Line, ran over three people in total, each person in each different railroad crossing, three times in a row.
 The first accident happened 26 minutes after departure from Yeosu Station (now Yeosu Expo station), at a railroad crossing nearby Yulchon Station. #162 ran over an 81-year-old female.
 After changing its engineer, #162 continued its journey to Seoul.
 However at 13:00 KST, #162 collided with an 82-year-old female, at the in-station railway bridge at Samnye Station.
 Yet again replacing its engineer, #162 entered the Honam Line, continuing to Seoul.
 But only 40 minutes after the second incident, #162 killed a third person, a 90-year-old male, at a railroad crossing nearby Hamyeol Station.
-In South Korea, many press reported it as "Three-times-in-a-row railroad crossing incidents" (Korean: 3연속 건널목 사망 사고).
+In South Korea, many press reported it as "Three consecutive railroad crossing accidents" (Korean: 3연속 건널목 사망 사고).
 It was the first such accident in the world, according to KORAIL at that time.
 The train arrived at Seoul 36 minutes late, and immediately after its arrival, KORAIL held a requiem ceremony for the three victims in these accidents.